-How to Avoid Problem Buyers on eBay
+How to Avoid Problem Buyers and Bad Situations on eBay

 One of the challenges of selling on eBay is getting paid and avoiding problem buyers who file chargebacks or unwarranted claims to try to game the system.
 As a seller, there are a few ways to protect yourself against unscrupulous buyers and buyer scams.
 Take the time now to adjust your settings so that your interaction with dishonest buyers is limited.